imatge-upc/rsis/README.md

 - ssh tunnel (run this in local machine): ```ssh -L 8889:localhost:YOUR_UID -p2222 user@imatge.upc.edu```.
 - Navigate to ```localhost:8889``` in your browser locally.

-## Contact

-For questions and suggestions use the issues section or send an e-mail to amaia.salvador@upc.edu